gem-pasteur/Integron_Finder/doc/source/quickstart.rst

 Parallelization
 ---------------

 The time limiting part are HMMER and INFERNAL.
-So IntegronFinder has parallel implementation, but the user can set the number of CPU used by HMMER and INFERNAL::
+So IntegronFinder does not have parallel implementation, but the user can set the number of CPU used by HMMER and INFERNAL::

   integron_finder mysequence.fst --cpu 4